'A no-brainer': Mining companies to relinquish thousands of claims in Yukon's Peel watershed | CBC News

 The Yukon government has struck agreements with seven companies, which, in turn, have forgone 5,031 claims — the majority of outstanding pre-existing claims located in protected areas.

 The agreements stem from the Peel land use plan.
-Inked in 2019, the plan offers degrees of protection to most of the 67,431-square-kilometre region.
-The agreement, in effect, divides the region into management blocks, wherein the environment has received either permanent protection or protection that's subject to review every 10 years (while industrial development is allowed in 17 per cent of the region, First Nations and the territorial government must reach a consensus before that work can happen.)
+Signed in 2019, the plan offers degrees of protection to most of the 67,431-square-kilometre region.
+The agreement, in effect, divides the region into management blocks, wherein the environment has received either permanent protection or protection that's subject to review every 10 years (while industrial development is allowed in 17 per cent of the region, First Nations and the territorial government must reach a consensus before that work can happen).

 The companies that have agreed to relinquish claims vary in size.
 Newmont, the multinational corporation behind the Coffee Gold project in the Dawson area, stepped away from 1,835 claims.
 Smaller companies ATAC Resources and Generic Gold say they have relinquished 327 and 1,332 claims, respectively.